alxers/book_of_proof/11_chapter.md

 R = { (x, y) in Z x Z : y - x in N } set_in Z x Z.

+.9.
+Let A = { 1, 2, 3, 4, 5, 6 }.
+How many different relations are there on the set A ?
+There are 2^|A| = 2^6 subsets of A.
+There are 36 ordered pairs in A.
+So 2^36 many different relations.

+.10.
+Consider the subset R = (R x R) - { (x,x) : x in R } set_in R x R. What familiar relation onRis this?
+Explain.
+(R x R) is 2D plane, { (x,x) : x in R } is an equal coordinates.
+Remove all equal coordinates from 2D plane, you get all non-equal coordinates.